-Investments are reported at fair value, which has been determined based primarily on quoted market prices (see Note 3).
+Investments are reported at fair value, which has been determined based primarily on quoted market prices or net asset value as a practical expedient to estimate fair value (see Note 3).
 Fair value for investments that are appraised or otherwise determined is based upon the fair values as determined in good faith by the funds' managers or underlying investments' general partners which may include third-party appraisals and valuations provided by the sponsor of the partnership.
 Management reviews and approves all such appraisals and valuations prepared by other parties.
 These values may not reflect the amount that would be realized upon an immediate sale due to lack of liquidity or other market conditions.

-Asset values for Alternative Equity as reported on page 29 include balances as of September 30th of each year, as reported by the funds managers, plus all cash transactions that occurred between October 1st and December 31st of each year.
+Asset values for Alternative Equity as reported on page 29 include balances as of September 30th of each year as reported by the fund's managers, plus all cash transactions that occurred between October 1st and December 31st of each year.
 This is due to the late reporting nature of the investment class.